 If the DNS server is not responding on WiFi connections, the problem might be caused by Microsoft Virtual WiFi Miniport Adapter.
 To fix this issue, you need to find and disable these adapters.

 - Open Network Connections.

-- Now Locate Internet Protocol Version 6 (TCP/IPv6) and disable it.
+- Now, locate Internet Protocol Version 6 (TCP/IPv6) and unmark it.

 - Click the OK button to save changes.

 There are two types of IP addresses, v4 and v6.
 If your DNS server is not responding on your PC, you might be able to fix it by disabling Internet Protocol Version 6.

 Disabling IPv6 won’t affect your computer negatively, but hopefully, it should fix the problem with the DNS server.